 Discretionary: Leave taken at an employee's discretion that can be scheduled in advance is considered discretionary leave.
-An employee wishing to take discretionary personal leave must submit the initial request to his or her principal and then submit the request to the Employee Benefits Department for Superintendent approval.
-The effect of the employee's absence on the educational program or department operations, as well as the availability of substitutes, will be considered by the principal and supervisor.
+An employee wishing to take discretionary personal leave must submit the initial request to his or her principal or supervisor 30 days in advance of the anticipated absence then submit the request to the Employee Benefits Department for Superintendent approval.
+The effect of the employee's absence on the educational program or department operations, as well as the availability of substitutes, will be considered by the principal or supervisor.

-Leave Proration: If an employee separates from employment with the district before his or her last duty day of the year, or begins employment after the first duty day, state personal leave will be prorated based on the actual time employed.
+Leave Proration: If an employee separates from employment with the District before his or her last duty day of the year, or begins employment after the first duty day, state personal leave will be prorated based on the actual time employed.
 When an employee separates from employment before the last duty day of the school year, the employee's final paycheck will be reduced by the amount of state personal leave the employee used beyond his or her pro rata entitlement for the school year.